 The applications for a tiny camera you can carefully negotiate into places you can’t easily get your eyes are nearly limitless.
 Indeed the medical endoscopes are very well known, but you can unclench – we will not be giving medical devices any further discussion here!
 Even leaving aside the doctor’s kit bag, there are a number of different design approaches inspection cameras and borescopes, each with different merits.

 Borescopes can have a rigid arm with a fixed camera, a flexible arm, a fully soft wire-like extension or a mixture.
 And then you have to decide how you would like to view the image.
 Simple optical principles (like periscopes) have made way for tiny cameras at the business end and the battery and any lighting controls at the other.

 There you might find a Wi-Fi, Bluetooth or USB connector to pass the image on digitally, or a built-in display.
 The point is that there is a lot of flexibility, and the choices have become increasingly bewildering as more players have entered this fast-growing market.

-That's why we've created this guide to help you to decide which one to opt for.
+That's why we've created this guide to the best borescopes, best snake cameras and best inspection cameras to help you to decide which one to opt for.
 And remember, to keep checking back as we'll be adding to this list regularly.